This year, Southeast Missouri State University’s Department of Computer Science is

 “They have a high probability of being employed before graduating or within six months

 of graduating,” Yenduri said.
-“They are, also, highly paid and needed in every type
+“They are, also, highly paid and needed in every type of industry.”

 Additionally, many graduate schools have recognized the quality of Southeast’s computer

 science and computer information system students who have been accepted at the University